mirage/qubes-mirage-firewall/README.md

 A unikernel that can run as a QubesOS ProxyVM, replacing `sys-firewall`.
 It uses the [mirage-qubes][] library to implement the Qubes protocols.

-Note: This firewall *ignores the rules set in the Qubes GUI*.
-See `rules.ml` for the actual policy.

 See [A Unikernel Firewall for QubesOS][] for more details.